Break (work): United Kingdom

+United States

 Modern break laws in the United States stem from labor laws passed between 1935 and 1974.
 It was during this time that jobs in the U.S. modernized and the country's desire for these laws sparked.
 In 1938 the Fair Labor Standards Act was passed.
 This federal statute was implemented in order to protect employees from abuses that had become commonplace during the Great Depression.
-During this time it was not unusual for companies to work their employees for long hours without a break and to pay them minuscule wages.
+During this time it was not unusual for companies to work their employees for long hours without a break and to pay them miniscule wages.
 When the requirements of the Fair Labor Standards Act were finally set in place in 1945, such abuses were outlawed.

 According to a study, the amount of time people are taking for lunch breaks in the United States is shrinking, thereby making the term "lunch hour" a misnomer.
 Some employers request the lunch to be taken at their work station or do not offer lunch breaks at all.
 Many employees are taking shorter lunch breaks in order to compete with other employees for a better position, and to show their productivity.

 As of 2017, twenty-six states in the United States do not carry break laws in their legislature, such as Texas and Florida.
 The state of California requires that both meal and rest breaks be given to employees; workers in New York must be given meal breaks, but rest breaks are not required.